danse/rotterdam/cyborg manifesto.md

 legion.
 The recent history for much of the US left and US feminism has been a response to this kind of crisis by endless splitting and searches for a new essential unity.
-But there has also been a growing recognition of another response through coalition - affinity, not identity.7
+But there has also been a growing recognition of another response through coalition - affinity, not identity.

+7

 Chela Sandoval (n.d., 1984), from a consideration of specific historical moments in the formation of the new political voice called women of